McGradyhaha/Background-Material/README.md

 # Background-Material
-This Reposity is for collecting some background materials.
+This Repository is for collecting some background materials.